susanyang17/doc/dev-ref/Supported_Data_Format.md

 # Syntax for Custom Number Format

-To create a custom number format, you can start from one of the built-in number formats as a starting point.
-You can change it to create your own custom number format.
+To create a custom number format, you can start based on one of the built-in number formats and customize on top of it.

 A number format can have up to 2 sections, separated by semicolons.
 These symbol sections define the format for positive numbers (including